 "What did you do to it?"

 "When I was a child.
 I had a small dog named Binky.
-I put an exact copy of Binky's mind over the Raptor's."
+I put an exact copy of Binky's mind over the Raptors."
 She looked at Lockspur and added, "Fortunately for you.
 Binky was a very loving little dog."
 She shrugged and added, "When I arrived, the beast was standing over you.
 I had no time to access its intentions.
-I made a snap decision. .
+I made a snap decision.
 Binky was the first non-lethal creature that entered my mind.
 I knew he wouldn't hurt you.
-So you got, Binky the raptor."
+So you got Binky the raptor."

 Lockspur sat down, flexed his not-so crushed hand.
-It looked normal, but making a fist felt like dipping it into a deep bucket of hot water.
+It looked normal, but making a fist felt like dipping it into a bucket of hot water.
 The odd sensation started at the fingertips and ended just below the elbow.
-If he had to use it, he probably could.
+If he had to use it, he could.
 But it was going to be a long while before it had any actual lasting strength.

 "What did you say your name was?" he asked.